infomark-org/infomark-docs/docs/content/guides/overview.md

 It is based on several design choices:

-- Every part must be open-source and robust.
+- Every part must be open-source, scalable and robust.
-- The backend must be easy to deploy, maintain and scalable.
+- The backend must be easy to deploy and to maintain.
 - The frontend must be light-weight, fast and responsive.
 - Auto-Testing of programming assignments must be language-agnostic, isolated and safe.
 - All intense operations must be asynchronously scheduled.